MilesBDyson/hedges/README.md

 Hedges
 ======
 Hedges mod for Minetest by Shara RedCat which adds hedges that automatically connect to each other when placed and that can be crafted from leaves.
+Hedges connect both horizontally and vertically, making it possible to build hedge mazes a player cannot jump over.

 API